The wall sit exercise is often overlooked as a leg exercise due to its simplicity in nature.

 Wall Sits FAQs

-However, there are some cases where you would want to isolate the quad muscles with wall sit exercises:
+However, there are some cases where you would want to isolate the quad muscles with wall sit exercises, including the examples list below.

 - Increasing quad stamina